nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 You can also use lodash [clone](https://lodash.com/docs#clone) instead of the idioms shown above.
 Yet another approach is to use the [immer](https://immerjs.github.io/immer/) library.

-### 🔥 TODO Advanced example (using async, thunks, splitting reducers, and complex selectors)
+### Advanced example (using async, thunks, splitting reducers, and complex selectors)

+🔥 TODO

+- use redux fundamentals tutorial
+- selectors
+- async
+- middleware

 ## Testing